luclib/CppBeginBeyond/CppMasterCheatsheet.md

 ```

 ### Main function
-Every C++ program must have exactly one main() function
+Every C++ program must have *exactly* one main() function:

-- Starting point of program execution
+- It is the starting point of the program execution
-- return 0 indicates succesful program execution
+- A `return 0` statement indicates a succesful program execution

-- 2 versions that are both valid
+There are 2 versions of the `main` method that are valid.

 Version 1:

 ```cpp
 int main() {
     // code
     return 0;
 }